 So, you’ve decided upon Microsoft 365 and the Azure cloud for your business.
 Congratulations.
-We think you’ve made the right choice.
+You’ve made a great choice.

 Now that you’ve chosen M365, it is time to pick a plan.
-While there are many to choose from, IT Support Guys generally manages M365’s Business Premium and E3 (enterprise) offerings.
+While there are many to choose from, IT Support Guys generally manages Microsoft 365 Business Premium and Microsoft 365 E3 (enterprise) licenses.

-In this post, we will cover the differences between Business Premium and Microsoft’s first enterprise offering.
-You may find that neither offering is for you, opting for the less expensive Business Standard plan, or the immersive E5 plan.
+In this post, we will cover the differences between Business Premium and E3.
+You may find that neither is for you.

 Keep in mind, for the purposes of this post, all references to “E3” are specific to Microsoft 365 E3.
 This plan is different from the legacy E3 offering, known as “Microsoft Office E3.”

-If you have a question about any of these plans or want to consult our tech experts on which M365 package will move your business furthest forward, get on a call with us as soon as possible.
+If you have a question about any of these plans or want to consult our tech experts, get on a call with us as soon as possible.

 What is Microsoft 365?